tornqvist/fun-component/README.md

 fun-component comes with a baked in default update function that performs a shallow diff of arguments to determine whether to update the component.
 By listening for the `update` event you may override this default behavior.

-If you attach several `update` listerners the component will update if one of them return `true`.
+If you attach several `update` listerners the component will update if *any one* of them return `true`.

 ***Note**: Opposed to how nanocomponent calls the update function to determine whether to rerender the component, fun-component not only supplies the next arguments but also the previous arguments.
 These two can then be compared to determine whether to update.*